-The UCI Masters Track Cycling World Championships will be conducted in accordance with the General Regulations of the Union Cycliste Internationale with the clarifications below.
+The UCI Masters Track Cycling World Championships will be conducted per the General Regulations of the Union Cycliste Internationale with the clarifications below.
 The UCI General Regulations concerning track cycling shall also apply.

-The key provisions of the UCI regulations that are applicable to the Championship are provided below.
+The key provisions of the UCI regulations that apply to the championship are provided below.

 Your racing age is your age on December 31 of the year of the championship.